the-Jinxist/go_journey/README.md

 - Deferred function calls, worth mentioning, make sure a function is called when it's finished
 - Panic! at the golang.
 Learnt about panic and recovery

+### Day 3

+#### Learned:
+- Arrays: Declaring, Initializing.
+- Filtering arrays and looping through them.
+- Slices: Declarind and Initializing them.
+They seem like weird stuff to be honest.